Cooking and Clean Air in California Homes Study

 Project Innovation

-This project will quantify air pollutant concentrations and exposures in apartments with low-income households that cook frequently to inform the need for interventions.
-It will collect data from homes that use gas, conventional electric, and induction technologies, and homes with varying qualities of kitchen ventilation to inform the potential benefits of mitigations including education campaigns to use available kitchen ventilation, cooking electrification, and retrofits to add kitchen ventilation.
-Surveys of cooking and ventilation practices among households in disadvantaged communities will provide additional, important context about the frequency of hazardous exposures and potentially also enable targeting of interventions to households and buildings with the greatest need.
+This project will quantify air pollutant concentrations and exposures in apartments and focus on those that have the highest cooking frequencies to inform the need for interventions.
+It will collect data from homes that use gas, conventional electric, and induction technologies, and homes with varying qualities of kitchen ventilation to inform building owners and residents about the potential benefits of mitigations including education campaigns to use available kitchen ventilation, to add kitchen ventilation, or to swith cooking fuels.
+Surveys of cooking and ventilation practices among households from California’s communities will provide additional, important context about variations in cooking practices and overlaps of high emissions, small spaces and infrequent or no use of ventilation.
+This will provide information to various stakeholders about the potential to reduce the highest exposures using established interventions.

 Key Project Members